California exodus: For individuals

 The primary cause of the exodus is the high cost of living (and especially the cost of housing), followed by issues such as crime, politics, pollution, and traffic.
 Kenneth P. Miller said in 2022 that taxes, as well as rising costs on housing, food, and other needs and wants, are the biggest reasons for Californians leaving the state.
 The rise of remote work also made it easier for people to leave California, especially for college graduates and higher-income households.
 High-income Californians mostly move to states without income taxes (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming).
 A New York Times Upshot analysis found that partisanship plays a significant role: more Republicans have moved out of California than any other state.
 According to Steven Malanga from the Manhattan Institute for Policy Research, liberals are less likely than politically conservatives to leave the state.
 According to the Public Policy Institute of California, 39% of those who left California between the 2020 and 2024 presidential elections were Republicans, compared to 25% of all California registrants.
 54% of those who moved to California were Democratic, compared to 45% of Californians overall.
+In the late 1990s and 2000s, employment was the main reason for relocation.
+Since 2015, cost of living (and especially housing) has become the most important factor.
+At least 6 of the State's 250 billionaires left California in 2025 to avoid the proposed 5% wealth tax.